ShmuelRob/Atm/README.md

 Then, after downloading the project, to initialize the databases for the project run these lines in the Package Manager Console or in the terminal:

-`
-cd ./AccountDataAccessLayer
+`cd ./AccountDataAccessLayer`

+`dotnet ef database update -s ../AccountApi`

+`cd ../TransactionDataAccessLayer`

-dotnet ef database update -s ../AccountApi cd ../TransactionDataAccessLayer dotnet ef database update -s ../TransactionApi
+`dotnet ef database update -s ../TransactionApi`
-`

 Then
-- if you are running in Visual Studio 2022, right click on the solution, 'configure startup project' and then choose AccountApi and TransactionApi
-Then run the code.
+- if you are running in Visual Studio 2022, right click on the solution, 'configure startup project' and then choose AccountApi and TransactionApi, Then run the code.
 - else, you can run these 2 projects in 2 seperated terminals, run `dotnet run`